JoshuaMosier/project-blog/src/posts/music-box.md

 ## 2. Analysis & Transcription

-Luckily it wasn't hard to find a MIDI file of the Homecoming ringtone, which gave me a list of the notes I needed to play.
+Luckily it wasn't hard to find a MIDI file of the Homecoming alarm, which gave me a list of the notes I needed to play.

 <div class="flex flex-col items-center gap-4 my-4">
     <img src="/posts/music-box/midi-editor.png" alt="MIDI Editor view" class="w-full rounded-lg shadow-md" />